Thebbie-A/Thebbie-A/README.md

 My name is Deborah Arthur

-- 🌱 I am a Data Analyst.
+- 🌱 I am a Data Analyst and a Computatioanl Linguist
-- 👯 I’m looking forward to collaborate on data related projects.
+- 👯 I’m looking forward to collaborate on data and linguistical related projects.
 - 💬 Ask me anything relating to Tech and Arts.